CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-will-of-the-ring.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > The bearer of The One Ring makes a corruption check modified by -4.
-"He heard himself crying out: 'Never, never!'
+> > The bearer of The One Ring makes a corruption check modified by -4. <br>_"He heard himself crying out: 'Never, never!'
 Or was it 'Verily I come, I come to you'?
-He could not tell." ---LotRII
+He could not tell."_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>